 The Studio Tour is a full 2 hours.
-Similar to other studios, they guide you through some of their famous backlots and soundstages.
+Like other studios, they guide you through some of their famous backlots and soundstages.
 Learn about the history of Paramount and why they are still standing in Hollywood today.

-You can also pay extra for the VIP Studio Tour which is 4 1/2 hours.
-In this tour, you’ll get all the above, but you’ll receive an insider experience and a gourmet lunch.
+You can also pay extra for the VIP Studio Tour, which is 4 1/2 hours.
+On this tour, you’ll get all the above but receive an insider experience and a gourmet lunch.

 This is a fun Hollywood tour and experience.
 We did this a couple of times a long time ago.
-Once, I even attended a Christmas party at a soundstage and it was really cool to walk through the lot.
+Once, I even attended a Christmas party at a soundstage, and it was cool to walk through the lot.

 Sony Pictures is a great little studio to visit in Culver City.

 What’s to love about this Sony Pictures Studio Tour?
 It is a 2-hour walking tour.
-Which means that you’re on your feet and not in a golf cart for half the time.
-You’ll get to experience what it’s like to explore a backlot on foot.
+This means you’re on your feet and not in a golf cart for half the time.
+You’ll experience what it’s like to explore a backlot on foot.
 In my opinion, a more intimate experience.

-You can book a VIP tour ($175pp), which is a 3 hour guided golf cart tour that includes lunch.
+You can also book a VIP tour, a 3-hour guided golf cart tour that includes lunch.

 Fun Fact: Did you know Wizard of Oz was filmed at Sony Pictures?